rur/good/README.md

 ### Overview

-The `good scaffold` command outputs files for a web server in a sub package of a Go project.
+The `good scaffold` command outputs files for a web server to a sub package of a Go project.
+It geared towards under-the-hood GUIs like admin tools, consoles and user dashboards.

 Top-level pages are added to the site using the `good page` command, which has a [starter template](#Starter-Template) feature to speed-up development.

-With under-the-hood code integration, this scaffold is especially useful for adding GUI to a web service or a background daemon implemented in Go.
+The scaffold is designed to be integrated with the codebase of a typical web service or background daemon implemented in Go.

 #### TLDR; quickstart